Creating Food Memories by Aroma

 But I can find recipes.
 Ha!
 I found this great one that you can make too.
 No processed anything in it, only a touch of wild honey for sweetness: (2).

 The end result is nothing short of magical.
-The beautiful pink color from the skin of the crabapple makes this jam look surreal.
+The beautiful pink color of the skin of the crabapple makes this jam look surreal.

 The smell in the air of fresh, fragrant little crabapples is reminiscent of rose blossoms and hot cider.

-Chances are, you never will find a crabapple in a store, but you will find them in falling to the ground in your yard or your neighbors.
+Chances are, you never will find a crabapple in a store, but you will find them falling to the ground in your yard or your neighbor’s.

 They even might seem like a nuisance to pick up and deal with the mess left behind in the fall.
 Don’t let them be.
 Turn them into something magical.